Graduate Catalog

 Testing Requirements

-The following test must be passed prior to the first field placement in the Lewis & Clark for school psychology program:
+The following test must be passed prior to the first field placement in the Lewis & Clark School Psychology program and is required in order to be eligible for a recommendation by Lewis & Clark for school psychologist licensure in any state:

-• Praxis School Psychology Subject Assessment Test
+• Praxis School Psychologist Test

 Students may view completed tests, including scores, by logging into their WebAdvisor account.